International researchers

 - Note that the 3-month Schengen visa (tourist visa, visitor’s visa, business visa, visa to attend a language course without the intention of pursuing university study) cannot be converted into a residence permit in Germany.
 In this case, you must leave Germany and reenter with a special visa issued by the diplomatic mission responsible.

 Researchers from non-EU countries who plan to stay more than 90 days need a hosting agreement to apply for their visa and residence permit.
-Ask your hosting institution for the hosting agreement.
+Please ask your hosting institution to fill in the hosting agreement for you.

 Family members accompanying you